 The iRobot j7 is remarkably quiet.
 You'll hear what people nearby are saying even when the vacuum is running in its most powerful suction mode.

-The iRobot j7 has excellent maneuverability.
-It cleans in an organized pattern and immediately returns to its docking station after it's finished with its current task.
-It's small enough to clean under chairs and tables, and its hazard detection feature is effective in causing it to avoid objects like electrical cords.
+The iRobot j7 does a good job of adapting to larger obstacles.
+It's small enough to clean under chairs and tables, and it can clean up close to furniture legs without getting permanently stuck.
+It also cleans in an organized pattern and immediately returns to its docking station after it's finished with its current task.
 However, you may need to clean the area around the cable yourself if you want a complete clean.
-It can also get caught on rug tassels and struggles to climb onto high-pile rugs without lifting them.
+It can also bump into tasseled rugs with some regularity, and may even get stuck.

 The iRobot j7 is reasonably effective in sealing in fine particles.
 While there are no specific claims regarding the vacuum's sealing performance, it does come with a high-efficiency filter advertised to trap 99% of dog and cat dander allergens.